Posting your document as a PDF is the best option for documents that meet all of the following criteria:

 If you do not have the source document

-If you don't have access to the source document for a PDF, you can use Adobe Acrobat Pro to check the accessibility of the document.
-If you do not have access to Adobe Acrobat Pro yet, please open an IT ticket to get your license activated before you begin.
-In the case that the document does not pass Adobe's Accessibility Checker, you can fix the PDF in Adobe Acrobat (and add the footer required by Policy 720, Procedure 720.1A).
-A detailed example of PDF remediation in Adobe Acrobat Pro can be found below:
+If you don't have access to a source document for your PDF, you can use Adobe Acrobat Pro to check the accessibility of the document.
+In the case that the document does not pass Adobe's Accessibility Checker, you will have to fix the PDF in Adobe Acrobat.
+Adobe's "Prepare for accessibility" tool should be used to tag the PDF, fix the reading order, and check the document for accessibility.
+Use the edit tool to add the footer required by Policy 720.1A.

 In the video above, I follow the How to Remediate a complex PDF with Adobe Acrobat Pro written guide.